reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 Shutdown and reboot
 ```````````````````

-By default, closing QEMU window is equivalent to unplugging the power cord
+By default, closing the QEMU window is equivalent to unplugging the power cord
 (if your camera is on external power source).
 This appears to be the default
 with other operating systems as well, so we did not change it.